 Some dogs are sensitive to loud noises.
 If your dog fears thunderstorms, he’s also likely to fear fireworks.
 If you have a routine or use products to help soothe your dog during storms, use them for fireworks.
 Some options include using a Thundershirt or calming treats.

 More dogs disappear during the Fourth of July celebrations than at any other time of the year.
 Dogs may run to get away from sudden, loud noises.
 Make sure your dog has an identification tag and a microchip.
 Be sure to keep your contact information updated.
 To prevent escape, never leave your dog unattended.
 If you won’t be around, find a trustworthy dog sitter or put them in a kennel where they will be safe and secure for the night.

 Many dogs take their cues from their owners.
 If you maintain a calm demeanor during the fireworks, your dog will likely be just as relaxed.
 However, if you are excited, shouting, and making noise as well, your dog is more likely to become even more agitated.
 So, be prepared to spend a little quiet time at home, offering soothing comfort when the noise begins.

 When your dog is afraid, they will look to you as their pack leader for comfort.
 Patting them and offering a cuddle may work best for humans, but it will only make matters worse for dogs.
 When they come to you, give them a gentle nudge away from you and then ignore them until they calm down.
 In time, they will understand from your cues that there is nothing to worry about and will begin to relax, especially when they see that you are also relaxed.

-Keep in mind that whatever method you choose to help your dog to relax, it will take twice as long if you wait until after they have become agitated.
+Keep in mind that whatever method you choose to help your dog relax, it will take twice as long if you wait until after becoming agitated.
 Be prepared and help your dog before the noise if you want to get the best results.